adrienbrunet/adrienbrunet.github.io/_posts/2016-07-26-green-coding.markdown

 _"Green coding"?
 What about it?
 I'm not gonna plant trees while coding dude!_

 Well, _"green coding"_ :seedling: is not really a thing (or I'm not aware of it yet) but I'd like some feedback.
-Edit: Sadly, I haven't invented this, it already existed: see [this post](http://motherboard.vice.com/read/programmers-arent-writing-green-code-where-its-most-needed) and this [scientific paper](http://dl.acm.org/citation.cfm?id=2884810)
+**Edit**: Sadly, I haven't invented this, it already existed: see [this post](http://motherboard.vice.com/read/programmers-arent-writing-green-code-where-its-most-needed) and this [scientific paper](http://dl.acm.org/citation.cfm?id=2884810)